alex-snezhko/hopper/docs/1-request-handling.md

 ## Relevant API Portions

 ### Bodies
 The bodies of requests and responses are accessible as strings via `Hopper.body`.
-Hopper also includes some built-in body parsing functions, including parsing url-encoded or multipart forms.
-More on this in the [forms guide](x-html-forms.md).

 ### Headers
 HTTP headers of requests and responses are accessible via `Hopper.header`, case insensitive (or `Hopper.headers` to get all of the headers in a `Map`, lowercasing the names for normalization).